UsamaSadiq/usamasadiq.github.io/README.md

 # Usama Sadiq Portfolio

-This repository contains my personal portfolio powered by [Jekyll](https://jekyllrb.com/).
+This repository contains my personal portfolio powered by [Jekyll](https://jekyllrb.com/) using the [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) theme in dark mode by default.
 It is ready for hosting on GitHub Pages and provides a structure for both project pages and blog posts.

 ## Development